 If you’ve got some frizz you’d like to smooth out, Jordan recommends this shampoo from Davines, a brand she loves “for the quality of their products, as well as their commitment to sustainability.”
 She adds, “They produce everything in this one factory in Italy, and a lot of their ingredients literally come from local farms.”
-One of those ingredients is Minuta-olive extract, which, according to the Davines website, is farmed in Messina, Italy, and is loaded with fatty acids and vitamin E — ingredients that help add moisture to hair and combat frizz.
+One of those ingredients is Minuta-olive extract, which, according to the Davines website, is farmed in Messina, Italy, and is loaded with fatty acids and vitamin E — ingredients that add moisture to hair and combat frizz.
 “It’s just a really beautiful, yummy shampoo,” says Jordan.
 “It smells amazing, and it does smooth the hair but it’s not so heavy that it creates any kind of weight in the hair.”
 She notes that the only hair type she wouldn’t recommend this shampoo for is very fine hair — the moisturizing properties won’t do much for you in the way of volume — but otherwise, anyone can use this one.

-Best (less expensive) shampoo for frizzy hair
+Best shampoo for heat- and color-damaged hair

 Best thickening shampoo

-This one is packed with ingredients, including biotin, pro-vitamin B5, and coconut oil, that will pump up hair’s strength and thickness.
+This one is packed with ingredients including biotin, pro-vitamin B5, and coconut oil, that will pump up hair’s strength and thickness.
 It can be used on any hair type, according to Jordan, who recommended this one as a “catchall product” for giving hair a boost.
 What also really impressed us is the shampoo’s UV-protection properties.
 “R+Co puts an ingredient in all of their shampoos that’s basically like putting an SPF on,” Jordan says.
 “It protects your hair from the sun.”
 UV protection is particularly useful for those who color their hair, because it will help make the color last longer, “especially in the summer months if you’re spending any time on the beach,” she adds.
 All of the brand’s shampoos are also sulfate free, another draw for those with color-treated hair, and while the thickening properties of this shampoo will benefit anyone looking for a little more bounce, they’re really helpful for those whose hair has become brittle from treatments.
 (Jordan reminds us that UV protecting does not mean heat protecting, so if you’re styling your hair with hot tools, don’t forget to use a heat-protecting product.)

 Best shampoo for scalp issues

-Best shampoos for curly hair
+Best shampoo for hair extensions